API Keys

 To create an API Key, follow the steps below.

-Users must have write permissions as defined by the security level(s) in the Gateway's security settings to create API Keys.
+Users must have proper write permissions defined on the Gateway's Security > General Settings page to create API Keys.

 Access your Gateway and navigate to Platform > Security > API Keys.